 (standing) Bessie Sherman and her father-in-law Fredrick A. Lorenz. (sitting) Emily McMahan and Sylvester Sherman (Bessie's parents)

-One group of ancestors emigrated to the United States in 1620 as pilgrims on the Mayflower.
+One group of ancestors emigrated to the United States in 1620 as Pilgrims on the Mayflower.
 Through the ancestral line of Bessie Lucille Sherman, we are descended from pilgrims John Alden, his wife Priscilla Mullins (William Mullins), Edward Doty and George Soule.
 On Dec 20, 2019 my line to Edward Doty was confirmed and accepted by the General Society of Mayflower Descendants, and on Aug 28, 2020 the remaining lines!
 A proud day for me!
 This image shows my direct line.

 The Lorenz story is a sad one.
 J. A. Henry Lorenz, born in Germany in 1827, emigrated to the US in 1850.
 A few years later he purchased a brewery in Crawfordsville, IN and married Augusta Reinhard, another German immigrant.
-Initially it seems he did well for himself, even becoming a city councilman.
+Initially it seems he did well for himself, even elected city councilman.
 But in 1868 Augusta died suddenly at the age of 32 while doing laundry.
 Two years later, Henry walked to the middle of the bridge over the river and jumped to his death.
 He was 42 years old.
 Left behind were their five children, ages 2 through 14.
 It appears his despair was a combination of his wife's death and money problems related to the brewery.

 My husband's ancestry is English through and through: John Doane, yeoman and innkeeper, arrived in Plymouth, MA from England in 1630.
 He later removed to Eastham, MA where he remained until his death.
 Later, in 1666 at the age of 62, John Perry, II and his wife Johanna Holland arrived from England and settled in Watertown, MA.
 The ancestry of the wives of their descendants is also English.